makamys/MSI-Conversion/README.md

 # MSI-Conversion
 This repo contains unofficial versions of the MSI sound pack for MAtmos with fixes.

+The repo only tracks the code; the sound files can be found in the releases.

 ---
 # Minecraft Sound Improvement